Rangarig/MK312WIFI/README.md

 # MK312 Wifi Bridge

 This Project is a replacement for the bluetooth module used on the MK312BT and is based on the ESP8266-01S.
 This was created at first because the bluetooth interface could not be accessed in a convenient way on a VR headset, but also because of a general lack of reliability of the link.
 As usual no guarantees can be given, and also if you use this to injure yourself, no responsibility can be taken.
 This project is a collaboration between Rangarig and cLx.
+Some code has been imported back from [timdev](https://github.com/timduru/MK312WIFI/commits/timdev/) branch.

 ## Contents
 | Directory      | Contains